-A few minutes later and the output has changed.
+A few minutes later the output has changed.
 The * in front of the IP address tells us that we have synchronized and the stratum is 2…that means that this NTP server is pretty close to a reliable time source.
-The “poll” field tells us that we will try to synchronize the time every 64 seconds.
+The “poll” field tells us we will try synchronizing the time every 64 seconds.
 Let’s check the other command that we just saw:

 CoreRouter#show clock 12:41:25.197 UTC Mon Jul 7 2014